merbird/flipbox/readme.md

 <div class="bod-flip-box lift-flip">
 ```
 Card appears to move towards you (lift effect) is flipped and then moves away from you back to its original position.
-### Equal Height Flipbox's
+### Equal Height Flip Boxes
-Flipbox's can be made to resize so that all those in the same row appear to be the same height.
+Flip boxes can be made to resize so that all those in the same row appear to be the same height.
 This is done by applying display:flex to the parent container.
 For example,
 ```
 <div style="display:flex;">
    <div class="bod-flip-box">